Reading Time: 2 minutes

 It is generally also possible to transport intensive care patients by a chartered flight using the so-called PTC (Patient Transport Compartment).
 This is a compact mini cabin fitted with extensive intensive care equipment.
-The cabin houses, in addition to an adjustable patient transport stretcher, the medical team as well, guaranteeing maximum privacy for all people involved with partition walls on both sides.
+The cabin houses, in addition to an adjustable patient transport stretcher, the medical team as well, guaranteeing maximum privacy for everyone involved with partition walls on both sides.
 However, it takes more time to prepare such transport, time which patients in most cases do not have because of their medical urgency and state.

 Since it is exclusive, it is not necessary to take “normal” passengers or potential breaches of patient privacy into consideration.
 The medical team as well as the accompanying persons have the necessary leg space to comprehensively care for the patient and his/her wellbeing.
-The handling at the airport is significantly quicker with a private air-ambulance flight as well; it even takes significantly longer to board a scheduled flight when a patient is on board as well.
+The handling at the airport is significantly quicker with a private air-ambulance flight; it even takes significantly longer for other passengers to board a scheduled flight when a patient is on board as well.

 Each type of repatriation by air has its distinct advantages, as you might have noticed.
 We consult you on the optimal medical air service for your case, free of costs or obligation.
 You can call us directly, write an email, or fill out the contact form.
-Our office is staffed each day, round the clock, so you always find a ready ear for your request.
+Our office is staffed every day, round the clock, so you always find a ready ear for your request.

 Do you have any questions?